5 Ways To Prevent Rare Breed Chicken Disease

-Rare breed chicken keepers should be concerned about all poultry diseases not only Avian Influenza.
+Rare breed chicken disease are concerns keepers should be knowledgeable about, which include all poultry diseases, not only Avian Influenza.

 When ordering your birds, make sure the hatchery have very stringent health procedures, vaccination program, and testing to ensure you receive healthy chicks.